gbv/paia/paia.md

 <div class="note">
 Update of patron fields expires, status, and type via this method is not supported.
-To change a patron password see method [change] of PAIA auth.
+To change a patron password see methods [change] and [reset] of PAIA auth.
 </div>

 <div class="example">